PHANTOM9009/GREED/README.md

 GREED is a real time strategy game, for which you will write an AI agent in C++, your AI player will need to manage your Battleship to strategically manage resources and destroy other ships to emerge as the winner.

+With GREED we are changing the way programmers compete and sharpen their skills, by providing them an engaging platform.

 You are free to choose any strategy ranging from Tree search, deep reinforcement, to Game theory.

 So brace yourself to watch your code performing in front of you!